seacode/gmacs/docs/smbkc/smbkc.md

 f.
 Uncertainty and sensitivity analyses.

-Estimated standard deviations of parameters are summarized in Table 9 for six scenarios.
+Estimated standard deviations of parameters are summarized in Table 9XX for six scenarios.
 Probabilities for mature male biomass and OFL in 2015 are illustrated in the section “F. Calculation of the OFL”

 g.
 Comparison of alternative model scenarios.

 # F. Calculation of the OFL and ABC

+The overfishing level (OFL) is the fishery-related mortality biomass associated with fishing mortality $F_{OFL}$.
+The SMBKC stock is currently managed as Tier 4 (2013 SAFE), and only a Tier 4 analysis is presented here.
+Thus given stock estimates or suitable proxy values of $B_{MSY}$ and $F_{MSY}$, along with two additional parameters $\alpha$ and $\beta$, $F_{OFL}$ is determined by the control rule

 $$\text{a) } F_{OFL} = F_{MSY}, \quad \text{when } B/B_{MSY} > 1$$